b1ndark/project5/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - Used to create the templates for the website.
 - [CSS](https://en.wikipedia.org/wiki/CSS) - Used to customize the website style.
-- [Javascript](https://en.wikipedia.org/wiki/JavaScript) - Used to setup the settimeout for notifications and emailJS functionality in contact page.
+- [Javascript](https://en.wikipedia.org/wiki/JavaScript) - Used to setup the scripts functionalities.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Python language used in Django.
 - [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) - Django which is Python-based web framework used to develop the forum.
 - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - This toolkit was used to help build the website faster.
 - [Codeanywhere](https://app.codeanywhere.com/) - Used to create the project.
+- [Gitpod](https://gitpod.io/) - Also used to create the project.
 - [Github](https://github.com/) - Where the website is stored.
 - [Spell Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - Used to check spelling.
-- [Gyazo](https://gyazo.com/) - Used to take Screenshots.
+- [Gyazo](https://gyazo.com/) - Used to take Screenshots and host images.
 - [Cloud Convert](https://cloudconvert.com/) - Used to resize and convert screenshots.
 - [W3C HTML](https://validator.w3.org/#validate_by_input) - Used to check for HTML code errors.
 - [W3C CSS](https://jigsaw.w3.org/css-validator/) - Used to check for CSS code errors.